QuietOne/neural-network-currency/README.md

 # neural-network-currency

-This clojure project is for testing neural network ability to predict future currency value with input for NN currency values from past.
+This Clojure project is for testing neural network ability to predict future currency value with input for NN currency values from past.

 ## Testing